 Here are just a few pictures I took during my last visit in mid-October.

 The San Francisco Conservatory of Flowers is at 100 John F. Kennedy Drive on the northeast side of Golden Gate Park.
 You can easily reach the museum by public transportation, car, or the Hop On/Hop Off Bus Tour.

-Car: If you are staying in Fishermans Wharf, an easier way to get here is to rent a car for the day.
-It's one of the few times I recommend this option.
-However, if you are visiting more than one attraction in Golden Gate Park, this will simplify your journey to the park quite a bit.
+Car: If you are staying in Fisherman's Wharf, an easier way to get here is to rent a car for the day.
+It's one of the few times I recommend this option, but it will take you less time as the park takes more than an hour by public transit.

 Botanical Gardens: Another one of my favorites in Golden Gate Park is the Botanical Gardens.
 This beautiful attraction covers more than 55 acres with up to 50,000 plants and flowers from around the world.
 It's beautiful almost any time of year.
 It's the perfect stop either before or after the San Francisco Conservatory of Flowers.

 Segway Tour: This Segway tour covers the eastern half of the park.
 You will cruise by and learn more about the California Academy of Sciences, the Shakespeare Garden, and even the Conservatory of Flowers.
 It's a fun way to get to know this side of the park really well!

 Stow Lake: One place that most visitors miss in the park is Stow Lake.
 This man-made lake offers you the chance to do a little hiking, hang out in the Chinese Pavilion, and cruise around the lake on a paddle boat.
 You can also just hang out and feed the ducks.
 It's a fun way to spend a few peaceful hours in this area of SF.

 A Perfect Day in Golden Gate Park: Do you have only one day to visit Golden Gate Park?
 If so, then check out my self-guided journey for it.
 In one day, you will see and do as much as possible without having to figure it out on your own!